 One of the most popular aspects of program is the camp-wide activity.
-For several decades, Boxwell has engaged in week-long, sometimes afternoon long festivities for Scouts.
+For several decades, the Boy Scout camps have engaged in week-long, sometimes afternoon long festivities for Scouts.
 Sometimes this is a water carnival, where the whole camp comes down to the waterfront to cook hot dogs, swim and play games.
-Other times the camp wide activity is competitive, setting up a series of challenges that troops and patrols must overcome to earn points in the shortest amount of time, thus reenforcing Scout skills.
+Other times the camp wide activity is competitive, setting up a series of challenges that troops, patrols, or individuals must overcome to earn points in the shortest amount of time, thus reenforcing Scout skills.
 Camp wide activities might also be camp scavenger hunts or special events.
 Boxwell has even had a parade to celebrate Mardi Gras when a Louisiana troop visited one year!

-While the advancement aspect is important, it is a fundamental concept of the staff to make sure the Scout has "an adventure," an overall good experience, something that cannot be received at a troop meeting or in school.
+A fundamental concept of the staff isto make sure the Scout has "an adventure," an overall good experience, something that cannot be received at a troop meeting or in school.
 The staff works hard to put on good program, to make camp camp.

-A staple of any Boy Scout camp is the campfire program.
+A staple of any Scout BSAcamp is the campfire program.
 Often the most remembered part of the camp experience, the campfire is certainly the one aspect of camp that is most associated with Scouting.
-Thus, Boxwell makes an effort to put on strong campfires.

-Campfires are held on Sunday and Friday nights.
+Campfires are held on Sunday and Friday nights in the Scouts BSA camps.
 Sunday night campfires are opening campfires and are generally festive events, trying to get Scouts excited about being at camp.
 A series of skits and songs get people involved in the program.
 The end of the Sunday Night campfire is generally more solemn, often making note of leaders who volunteer their time to make Scouting possible.
 The campfire also reminds the week's attendants that a Scout is Reverent and that many missed religious services to come to camp.
 Thus, spiritual songs often conclude the campfire.

-The Friday night campfire is generally an awards campfire.
-Used to hand out a plethora of awards earned during the week and to honor troops and Scouts for their hard work, the Friday night campfire has a very different feel to it.
-In part because so many parents attend, the Friday night campfire honors achievements and focuses especially hard on the principles of Scouting.
+The Friday night campfire is generally an awards campfire, used to hand out a plethora of awards earned during the week and to honor troops and Scouts for their hard work.
 An underlying message of the Friday night campfire is always that Scouting is a way of life - that one is a Scout once they leave camp just as much as they are inside camp.
 In short, the Friday night campfire concludes the week of camp and helps prepare Scouts for the transition back into "the real world."